YashSinghal02/ChitChatFrontend/README.md

 This project is licensed under the [MIT License](LICENSE).

-Copyright © 2026 Yash Singhal..
+Copyright © 2026 Yash Singhal.